BobaFettyW4p/PasswordGenerator/README.md

 # PasswordGenerator

-This website will utilize the [Gutenberg Project API](https://github.com/c-w/gutenberg/) inside of a Docker container to fetch the text of classic novels, and use that text to generate secure passwords that meet requirements.
+This website will utilize the [Gutenberg Project API](https://github.com/c-w/gutenberg/) to fetch the text of classic novels, and use that text to generate secure passwords that meet requirements.

 New skills to be proven for this project: